Learn about the 100 year old legacy of King Jewelers

-Martin and Scott King relocated their retail operation from Miami Beach to Bay Harbor Islands, under the name Martin King Jewelers where it became one of South Florida’s most revered retail landmarks.
+Martin and Scott King relocated their retail operation from Miami Beach to Bay Harbor Islands, under the name Martin King Jewelers.
+It became one of South Florida’s most revered retail landmarks.

-By 2004, David and his parents relocated King Jewelers again to Aventura, FL and opened an exclusive men’s salon and timepiece boutique to compliment the extraordinary ladies jewelry collections.
+By 2004, Scott and Maxine King relocated King Jewelers to Aventura, FL, and opened an exclusive men’s salon and timepiece boutique to complement the extraordinary ladies jewelry collections.

 Upon graduating from law school, Jono King joined the family business in 2005 and completed the fifth generation of King Jewelers.